galaktor/raph.es/content/blog/mk-design.md

 # The dream
 I always wanted a mechanical keyboard.
 And while I'm at it, I wanted it to be something special - something only I could love.

 When I had some bucks left to spend from a cash reward, the time had come.
-I pulled the trigger and got me a [60% VP3 from WASD](http://www.wasdkeyboards.com/index.php/products/mechanical-keyboard/wasd-vp3-61-key-custom-mechanical-keyboard.html) - essentially a non-backlit [Vortext Pok3r](https://corus-kb.com/en/27-pok3r) with custom-designed legends and keycap colours.
-The ABS keycaps from WASD aren't suppoosed to be legendary, but I can upgrade later.
-The backlighting isn't an issue, because it can be added on later, too.
+I pulled the trigger and got me a [60% VP3 from WASD](http://www.wasdkeyboards.com/index.php/products/mechanical-keyboard/wasd-vp3-61-key-custom-mechanical-keyboard.html) - essentially a non-backlit [Vortex Pok3r](https://corus-kb.com/en/27-pok3r) with custom-designed legends and keycap colours.
+The ABS keycaps from WASD aren't suppoosed to be top notch, but I can upgrade those later.
+Neiter is the lack of backlighting an issue, because LEDs can be added on later, too.
 Other than that, the pok3r is supposed to be a pretty solid MK.

 # The design
-It's a retro-kitsch take on the HUD of a sci-fi simulator game with a dash of 8-bit nostalgia.
-Terminology loosely based on [Elite: Dangerous](https://en.wikipedia.org/wiki/Elite:_Dangerous).
-Elite uses more orange in the HUDs, but I think the classic black-green sci-fi palette worked better.
+It's a retro-kitsch take on the HUD of a space simulator game with a dash of 8-bit nostalgia.
+Word fragments are loosely based on [Elite: Dangerous](https://en.wikipedia.org/wiki/Elite:_Dangerous).
+Elite uses more orange in the spaceship HUDs, but I think the classic black-green sci-fi palette worked better.

 The font I used for the legends is [Telegrama raw](http://www.yoworks.com/telegrama/index.html) by [YOWorks](http://www.yoworks.com).